-- 8.1.1 Refrigerators and freezers in the biology section (to include the walk-in evidence units) will be monitored using a TEMPERATURE MONITORING SYSTEM.
+- Refrigerators and freezers in the biology section (to include the walk-in 8.1.1 evidence units) that are used to store evidence or critical reagents will be monitored using a TEMPERATURE MONITORING SYSTEM.
 The system will send automated email alerts to designated personnel when a unit falls outside of its established critical temperature range.
 Frost-free freezers may temporarily rise above the high end of the temperature range during its routine defrost cycle.
 These occurrences typically appear as repetitive temperature spikes within a range of data and may be disregarded.
 The system will escalate to an automated text message alert when a unit has been outside of its established critical range for an extended period of time, and which could result in the deterioration of evidence or reagents.
 Alerts will be routinely monitored and cleared, as appropriate, with applicable notations made regarding the out of range temperature (e.g. freezer defrost, door opened for extended time, maintenance, etc.).
 A temperature report for each unit will be generated and saved on a monthly basis.
 The first page of the report will be printed and placed in the applicable section QC binder.
-Additional reports may be generated as necessary and applicable for monitoring unit performance. - 8.1.2 Analytical equipment significant to the results of examination and requiring routine calibration and/or performance verification will be listed on the BIOLOGY CRITICAL EQUIPMENT INVENTORY Spreadsheet (Form 401-QC).
+Additional reports may be generated as necessary and applicable for monitoring unit performance.
+At least once every two years each refrigerator and freezer temperature monitoring device will also be calibrated by an outside vendor. - 8.1.2 Analytical equipment significant to the results of examination and requiring routine calibration and/or performance verification will be listed on the BIOLOGY CRITICAL EQUIPMENT INVENTORY Spreadsheet (Form 401-QC).
 Information on the spreadsheet includes (as known or appropriate): equipment identity and its software, manufacturer's name, model, property number, serial number and/or unique identifier, and location.
 The inventory spreadsheet will be maintained in the instrument QC binder or section QC binder as appropriate. - 8.1.3 OPERATING MANUALS for most equipment/instrumentation will be maintained in the product information file (Manuals for the ABI PRISM[TM] 3130/3130xl Genetic Analyzers, ABI 7500 Real-Time PCR System, Thermal Cyclers, and Driftcon FFC will be maintained in the Amp/PostAmp Room in close proximity to the instruments).
 Exceptions may be made for manuals referred to for instructions.
-In these cases, the manual will be maintained in close proximity to the instrument. - 8.1.4 MAINTENANCE/REPAIR/CALIBRATION LOGS will be maintained as follows:
+In these cases, the manual will be maintained in close proximity to the instrument.